-Substantially all of segment operating activity (including revenue and costs) for the period ended 30 September 2022 and 30 September 2021 was generated from the development properties segment.
-The Group provided breakdown of revenue, profit, assets and liabilities by operation segment.
-The accounting policies of the operating segments are the same as the Group's accounting policies described in Note 2.
+Substantially all of segment operating activity (including revenue and costs) for the period ended 31 March 2023 and 31 March 2022 was generated from the development properties segment.
+The Group provided breakdown of revenue, profit, assets and liabilities by operating segment.

-The Group operates mainly in Saudi Arabia and all its revenues are derived from its portfolio of properties which the Group manages.
+The Group operates mainly in Saudi Arabia and all its revenues are derived from its portfolio of properties which the Group manages